 Shortly after his studies at the Städelschule he made ‘Blutrausch / Bloodlust’ which not only got him a lot of attention but also the Ann Arbor Filmcoop Award.

 Since 2001 Thorsten Fleisch is a member of the Board of Artistic Directors of The International Experimental Cinema Exposition (or TIE).

 For ‘Gestalt’ he received an Honorary Mention at the Prix Ars Electronica the number one festival for computer related art.

 His film ‘Energie!’ was screened at more than 150 festivals and received numerous awards.

 His films have been screened at film festivals worldwide including New York Film Festival, Sarajevo Film Festival, Milano Film Festival, Int.
 Film Festival Rotterdam, European Media Art Festival, Melbourne Int.
 Film Festival and many more.

-Recently he worked for Gaspar Noé’s film ‘Enter The Void‘ and made visuals for Basement Jaxx’s live tour in 2009.
+He worked for Gaspar Noé’s film ‘Enter The Void‘ and made visuals for Basement Jaxx’s live tour in 2009.
 He has also worked for the TV series ‘Through the Wormhole with Morgan Freeman‘ on the Science Channel in 2011.